Andrew Lambo

 Andrew Francis Lambo (born August 11, 1988) is an American former professional baseball outfielder and first baseman.
 He played in Major League Baseball (MLB) for the Pittsburgh Pirates and Oakland Athletics.

 Career

 Los Angeles Dodgers

-Lambo was selected by the Los Angeles Dodgers in the 4th round of the 2007 MLB Draft out of Newbury Park High School.
+Lambo was selected by the Los Angeles Dodgers in the 4th round of the 2007 MLB draft out of Newbury Park High School.
 He played for the Gulf Coast Dodgers in 2007, and the Great Lakes Loons and Jacksonville Suns in 2008.
 He was selected as Midwest League All-Star Outfielder in 2008 while with the Loons.
 In 2009 & 2010, while with the Double-A Chattanooga Lookouts, BaseballAmerica.com rated him as the organization's top rated prospect of 2009.
 He was selected to represent the Lookouts at the 2009 Southern League mid-season All-Star game.
-On May 1, 2010, Lambo was suspended for 50 games by Major League Baseball for testing positive for a banned substance, quantified as a "drug of abuse."
+On May 1, 2010, Lambo was suspended for 50 games by Major League Baseball for testing positive for a banned drug of abuse.
 On July 31, 2010, he was traded (along with pitcher James McDonald) to the Pittsburgh Pirates for reliever Octavio Dotel.